EugOT/mitochondrial_constraint/README.md

 # Code for mitochondrial constraint manuscript

-This scripts in this repo were used to quantify constraint across the human mitochondrial genome, and to generate all data and figures presented in [our manuscript](<placeholder>)
+This scripts in this repo were used to quantify constraint across the human mitochondrial genome, and to generate all data and figures presented in [our manuscript.](<placeholder>)

 ## Overview of repo: